 Tom Irving has nearly 40 years of experience in the field of intellectual property law.
-His practice includes due diligence, patent prosecution, reissue and reexamination; patent interferences; AIA post grant proceedings; and counseling.
-He counsels clients on a wide chemical/pharmaceutical matters, including prelitigation, Orange Book listings of patents covering FDA-approved drugs, and infringement, enforceability, and validity analysis, and litigation.
-He has been involved as lead counsel in numerous patent interferences, reissues, and reexaminations, and has also served as an expert witness in patent litigation.
+His practice includes due diligence; patent prosecution; reissue and reexamination; patent interferences; AIA post grant proceedings; and counseling.
+He counsels clients on a wide chemical/pharmaceutical matters, including prelitigation, Orange Book listings of patents covering FDA-approved drugs, infringement issues; enforceability and validity analysis, and litigation.
+He has served as lead counsel in numerous patent interferences, reissues, and reexaminations, and as an expert witness in patent litigation.

 Mr. Irving has been involved in every facet of several U.S. district court litigations, thus enhancing his ability to render advice in due diligence, enforceability, infringement, validity, and patent prosecution areas.
 Outside of the patent law field, he has been involved in public health and safety issues related to the preparation of Citizen Petitions before the FDA.

-Mr. Irving has served for more than 15 years as principal teacher of the PRG Chemical Patent Practice course, a comprehensive U.S. chemical patent law course taught three times a year, and he coauthors the multi-volume treatise used in the course.
+Mr. Irving has served for more than 20 years as principal teacher of the PRG Chemical Patent Practice course, a comprehensive U.S. chemical patent law course taught three times a year, and he coauthors the multi-volume treatise used in the course.
 He originated PRG's Orange Book and Due Diligence courses as well as PRG's course taught three times a year to prepare patent owners, through effective application drafting and prosecution, to withstand the rigors of AIA's inter partes review and post grant review.
 He presents analyses of U.S. Court of Appeals for the Federal Circuit patent decisions for many state bar association groups and is a frequent speaker at national bar association meeting such as the American Intellectual Property Law Association (AIPLA), Intellectual Property Owners Association, and American Bar Association.
 Mr. Irving has lectured at many law schools in both the United States and China.
-He also has lectured at the Cold Spring Harbor National Laboratory graduate school, the Patent Office of the State Intellectual Property Office (SIPO) of the People's Republic of China, and regularly lectures for Strafford Webinars.
+He also has lectured at the Cold Spring Harbor National Laboratory graduate school, the Patent Office of the State Intellectual Property Office (SIPO) of the People's Republic of China, and has presented 30 Strafford Webinars.

 - Successfully prosecuted the anti-cancer taxane small molecule interference Chen v.
 Bouchard, prevailing both at the U.S. Patent and Trademark Office Board and the Federal Circuit.